 Several of Ha Long Bay islands are hollow, some containing enormous caves within.
 Two main caves with are easily accessible will be the Thien Cung Cave (Động Thiên Cung) and Dau Go Cave (Hang Đầu Gỗ), both situated on Dau Go Island.

-The island itself has a large modern jetty able to take on a number of visiting boats at a go, as well as providing berthing areas during your visit.
+The island itself has a large modern jetty able to take on a number of visiting boats at a go.
+It provides basic berthing areas for embarkation and disembarkation during your visit.
 The visitor center and jetty area is where you purchase tickets to enter the caves as well as hire guides if required.

-Entry to the caves is via an uphill climb from visitor center and welcome point, passing by amenities areas, such as touristy gift shops and viewing points overlooking the Dau Go harbor.
+Entry to the caves is via an uphill climb from visitor center and welcome point.
+You pass by amenities areas, such as touristy gift shops and viewing points overlooking the Dau Go harbor.
 The stairs will end into a hole-like rock surface of the hill, which is one of the entrances into the Thien Cung cave.

 Thien Cung limestone grotto is also known as the Haven Palace.
 The cave itself is a sprawling natural grotto with intricate stalactite & stalagmite formations, all illuminated by man-made colorful lighting.
-The cave itself is a compact cave comprising of several interlinking caverns which you can easily navigate through a series of well labeled one-way only paths.
+Moreover, the cave itself is a compact cave comprising of several interlinking caverns.
+You can easily navigate through a series of well labeled one-way only paths.
 A couple of limestone features here are named after the figures they represent, such as a Dragon for instance.

-Though the cave has a high and cavernous ceiling, much of the lower grounds are also covered with stalagmite formations, which limits the size of the trails in the cave, creating choke points especially when the extremely popular cave is crowded with Tourists.
-As such, it will be advisable to not visit during the peak periods where you may spend more time waiting in line than actually exploring the cave.
+Though the cave has a high and cavernous ceiling, much of the lower grounds are also covered with stalagmite formations.
+This limits the size of the trails in the cave, creating choke points especially when the extremely popular cave is crowded with Tourists.
+Hence, it will be advisable to not visit during the peak periods where you may spend more time waiting in line than actually exploring the cave.

 Thien Cung Grotto Cave Interior Panorama